processism/processism.github.io/complementarity.md

 ## How Complementarity Shows Up

 ### In Physics
-- **Wave-Particle Duality**: Light behaves as both wave and particle, depending on how we observe it
-- **Space-Time**: What appears as space to one observer appears as time to another
-- **Matter-Energy**: E=mc² shows they're different aspects of the same thing
+Wave-particle duality reveals that light behaves as both wave and particle, depending on how we observe it.
+Space-time shows that what appears as space to one observer appears as time to another.
+Matter-energy are different aspects of the same thing, as shown by E=mc².
+Electric and magnetic fields are always perpendicular, always together.
-- **Electric-Magnetic Fields**: Always perpendicular, always together

 <div class="key-insight">
 💡 <strong>Key Insight:</strong> In quantum mechanics, complementary properties (like position and momentum) cannot be simultaneously measured with perfect precision.
 The universe itself enforces complementarity.
 </div>

 ### In Biology
-- **Predator-Prey**: Each shapes the evolution of the other
-- **Parasite-Host**: Co-evolution creates intricate interdependencies
-- **Male-Female**: Sexual reproduction requires complementary aspects
-- **Life-Death**: Death enables new life; life requires mortality
+Predator and prey shape each other's evolution.
+Parasite and host co-evolve in intricate interdependencies.
+Male and female aspects enable sexual reproduction.
+Life and death create cycles where death enables new life and life requires mortality.

 ### In Psychology
-- **Conscious-Unconscious**: What we're aware of and what operates beneath awareness
-- **Rational-Emotional**: Thinking and feeling inform each other
-- **Self-Other**: Identity forms through relationships
-- **Order-Chaos**: Mental health requires balance between structure and flexibility
+Conscious and unconscious represent what we're aware of and what operates beneath awareness.
+Rational and emotional thinking and feeling inform each other.
+Self forms through relationships with others.
+Mental health requires balance between order and chaos, structure and flexibility.

 ### In Social Systems
-- **Individual-Collective**: Neither exists without the other
-- **Freedom-Responsibility**: True freedom requires responsibility
-- **Competition-Cooperation**: Markets need both to function
-- **Tradition-Innovation**: Cultures need stability and change
+Individual and collective create each other—neither exists without the other.
+Freedom requires responsibility to be meaningful.
+Competition and cooperation both drive markets.
+Tradition and innovation keep cultures alive through stability and change.

 ## The Deeper Pattern